Polycademy/dreamitapp/README.md

 This will compile a build version of the source code.
 You should see a `www/dreamitapp/build` directory.

-Inside this directory, copy the contents.
-Go into dreamitapp_release, and paste into this directory, but don't overwrite the `.git` folder that is inside the dreamitapp_release.

-Open up Github for Windows and commit and synchronise your dreamitapp_release.
+Open up Github for Windows and commit and synchronise your dreamitapp repository.

-Open up the terminal at the root of dreamitapp_release and run:
+Open up the terminal at the root of dreamitapp and run:

 ```
-git push pagoda master
+git push pagoda --all
 ```

 This will ask for your password for the SSH key you set.